Paul Mba Abessole: Career

 In a Senate by-election held on July 1, 2007, Mba Abessole was elected to the first seat from the second arrondissement of Libreville, which had been vacated by Eyeghe Ndong.
 Mba Abessole was the only candidate for the seat and received the votes of all of the 20 electors in this indirect election.
 In the government named on December 28, 2007, he was moved to the position of Deputy Prime Minister for Culture, Arts, Community Education, Refoundation and Human Rights.

 Mba Abessole headed the RPG's list in the second arrondissement of Libreville during the April 2008 local elections.
 Subsequently he filed an unsuccessful challenge with the Constitutional Court related to the election.

 Following Omar Bongo's death in June 2009, the RPG held its 11th Extraordinary Congress on 11 July 2009 and nominated Mba Abessole, its President, as the party's candidate for the 30 August 2009 presidential election.
 He was immediately backed by three other parties: the National Recovery Movement (MORENA) and the National Rally of Woodcutters (RNB), both part of the Presidential Majority, as well as the Party of Equal Opportunity (PEC), an opposition party.
 Mba Abessole was then excluded from the government appointed on 22 July 2009 under Prime Minister Paul Biyoghé Mba.

 Together with several other candidates, Mba Abessole was present at a banned demonstration calling for the resignation of PDG presidential candidate Ali-Ben Bongo from the government on 7 August 2009.
 In mid-August he said in reference to the PDG's selection of Bongo (Omar Bongo's son) as its candidate that "we are faced with a monarchy that wants to impose itself in our country" and that "we have to fight until the monarchists are thrown out".

 In late August, immediately prior to the election, Mba Abessole and four other candidates announced that they were withdrawing their candidacies in favor of André Mba Obame, a former PDG minister who was standing as an independent candidate.
 Mba Obame placed second in the election with 26% of the vote, behind Bongo.
 The election was followed by serious violence in Port-Gentil.
-A few days after the announcement of results, Mba Abessole tried to travel to Cote d'Ivoire but was barred from doing so by police, who said that they were under orders to not allow opposition leaders to leave the country.
+A few days after the announcement of results, Mba Abessole tried to travel to Côte d'Ivoire but was barred from doing so by police, who said that they were under orders to not allow opposition leaders to leave the country.
 The Interior Ministry explained on 9 September 2009 that this was because of a government investigation into the Port-Gentil rioting.